Ural owl: Description

 Like most Strix species, it has a broad, rounded head with a correspondingly round facial disc, barring a tiny V-shaped indentation.
 The Ural owl has, for an owl, an exceptionally long tail that bears a wedge-shaped tip.
 In colour, it tends to be a plain pale greyish-brown to whitish overall (with more detailed description of their variation under subspecies), with a slightly darker grey-brown to brown back and mantle with contrasting whitish markings.
 The underparts are pale cream-ochre to grey-brown and are boldly (though sometimes more subtly) overlaid with dark brown streaking, without crossbars.
 Many variations are known in overall plumage colour both at the subspecies level and the individual level.
 However, the Ural owl usually appears as a rather pale grey-brown owl, usually lacking in the warmer, richer colour tones of many other Strix owls, with distinct streaking below.
-In flight, an Ural owl shows a largely buffish-white underwing marked with heavy dark bars around the trailing edge and tip, while the long white tipped tail often appears slung downwards.
+In flight, a Ural owl shows a largely buffish-white underwing marked with heavy dark bars around the trailing edge and tip, while the long white tipped tail often appears slung downwards.
 Their flight style is reminiscent of a buzzard but with deeper, more relaxed wing beats, with their style of flight often giving the appearance of quite a large bird.
-The eyes are dark brown, being relatively small and closely set to each other, which is opined to give them a less “fierce” countenance than that of a great grey owl (Strix nebulosa).
+The eyes are dark brown, being relatively small and closely set to each other, which is opined to give them a less "fierce" countenance than that of a great grey owl (Strix nebulosa).
 The eyes are reminiscent of an almond in both shape and colour.
 The bill is yellowish in colour, with a dirty yellow cere.
 Meanwhile, the tarsi and toes are covered in greyish feathering and the talons are yellowish brown with darker tips.